Claudette’s source

 {'role': 'assistant',

 'content': [TextBlock(text="Hello Jeremy!
 It's nice to meet you.
-How can I assist you today?
-Is there anything specific you'd like to chat about or any questions you have?", type='text')]},
+How are you doing today?
+Is there anything I can help you with or any questions you'd like to ask?", type='text')]},

 {'role': 'user', 'content': 'I forgot my name.
 Can you remind me please?'}]